equinor/pyscal/docs/usage.rst

 Usage
 =====

-Pyscal is meant to be used directly by end users by its Python API.
-Additionally there are end-user scripts where parameter collection are inputted through Excel worksheets.
+``pyscal`` is a Python API, meaning that end users can use it in Python scripts or interactive Python sessions.
+Scripts can be built on top of pyscal that read input from text files, CSV files or Excel worksheets.

 A water-oil curve
 -----------------